nionis/near-innovation-sandbox/README.md

 1. attest AI

-- ensure E2EE to works again
+- ensure E2EE to works again OR custom encryption
-- share functionality
-- NEAR AI login
-- CORS proxy via tauri layer
+- tailor UI and UX
 - verify with camera

 2. factors